-5. EXPERIMENTAL TESTBED
+V. EXPERIMENTAL TESTBED

-We implemented a tool to perform multi-objective probing, called SLAM (SLA Monitor).
+We implemented a tool to perform multiobjective probing, called SLAM (SLA Monitor).
 SLAM sends UDP packets in a one-way manner between a sender and receiver.
 It consists of about 2,000 lines of C++, including code to implement the loss, delay, and delay variation probe modules.
 The implementation is extensible and can accommodate other discrete-time probe algorithms.
 In this section, we describe the controlled laboratory environment in which we evaluated SLAM.
-We considered two topologies, shown in Figure 3.
+We considered two topologies, shown in Fig. 4.
 Each setup consisted of commodity workstation end hosts and commercial IP routers.
+Such an environment has significant benefits over using a wide-area distributed testbed such as Planetlab; see [36] for a discussion of some problems associated with shared testbeds.